 Buffalo Ketchup is the perfect fusion of two favorite sauces.
 The orangey hue of the kicked up classic condiment gives a visual allusion to what you’ll experience as it hits your tongue.
 You get the spice you love from your favorite hot sauce, but with the thick and rich flavor and texture that makes it ideal for dipping and spreading.
 It’s perfect for jazzing up your eggs, and my favorite is dipping sweet potato fries for that perfect sweet and spicy mix.

 So go make it… already!!
 It takes like three seconds.
 You have three seconds, don’t you.

-- Combine all of the ingredients in a bowl and mix well.
+- Combine all of the ingredients in a bowl and whisk well to combine.